Royal Albert Hall: Events

+In November 1969, Petula Clark performed an historic sold-out concert, significantly filmed for the first colour broadcast on BBC.
+"Petula Clark in Concert at The Royal Albert Hall" was screened in colour at 1 minute past midnight on November 15 1969.

+In 1983, Siouxsie and the Banshees performed two sold out concerts at the hall; at the time, their lineup featured the Cure's guitarist Robert Smith.
+The shows were recorded and filmed for the live album and DVD Nocturne.

 On 22 September 2011, Adele performed a one-night-only concert as part of her tour.
 The concert was filmed for DVD and screened at cinemas in 26 cities around the world.
 Her performance debuted at number one in the United States with 96,000 copies sold, the highest one-week tally for a music DVD in four years.
 After one week, it became the best-selling music DVD of 2011.
 As of 28 November 2012, it had surpassed sales of one million copies in the United States and sales of three million copies worldwide and makes the first music DVD to surpass sales of one million in the USA since Eagles' Farewell 1 Tour-Live from Melbourne in 2005 (Garth Brooks' The Ultimate Hits sold one million copies in 2007, but was a CD/DVD combination).
 The live version of "Set Fire to the Rain" taken from her performance won the Grammy Award for Best Pop Solo Performance at the 55th Annual Grammy Awards in 2013.

-On 24 September 2012, Classic FM celebrated the 20th anniversary of their launch with a concert at the Hall.
-The program featured live performances of works by Handel, Puccini, Rachmaninoff, Parry, Vaughan Williams, Tchaikovsky and Karl Jenkins who conducted his piece The Benedictus from The Armed Man in person.